-What does a Project Manager do when their project is losing money?
+What does a Project Manager do when their construction project is losing money?

 Well we know what their managers will do!
-They’ll probably be angry and order the PM to cut costs.
-Even replace the PM.
+They’ll probably be angry and order the project manager to cut costs.
+Even replace the project manager.

-The PM will possibly try and hide the problem.
+The project manager will possibly try and hide the problem.
 Maybe hope that things will improve.
 Even blame others – especially the estimator.